FollowTheProcess/python_copier/README.md

 ### Build System Agnostic

 Because this template supports [PEP 621], it now means we can be completely build system agnostic!
 As a result you get to choose which one you'd like at project creation time.
-Currently the template supports [setuptools], [flit], [hatch], and [poetry]
+Currently the template supports [setuptools], [flit], [hatch], and [poetry] (not currently PEP 621)

 ### GitHub Issue Labelling